Pulsed radio emission from a Central Compact Object: Abstract

-\begin{sciabstract} The high magnetic fields and rapid spins of young pulsars associated with supernova remnants, such as the Crab and the Vela, established the standard pulsar model in which massive stellar explosions produce rapidly rotating, radio-luminous neutron stars.
-Central Compact Objects (CCOs), identified in X-rays at the centers of other remnants, challenged this view, as decades of searches yielded no radio detections.
+Located at the centres of supernova remnants, central compact objects (CCOs) are among the most puzzling neutron stars.
+CCOs are bright in thermal X-rays, yet have evaded detection by major radio telescopes for decades, giving rise to the view that they are intrinsically radio-quiet and possess exceptionally weak magnetic fields.
 Here we show that the prototypical young CCO 1E 1207.4–5209 is in fact a faint radio pulsar rotating at the 0.4s X-ray period.
 Analysis of its polarization indicates that the radio beam intersects our line of sight near the magnetic pole, affirming its radio faintness’ being intrinsic.
 Once its supernova remnant dissipates, this source would be misidentified as an apparently gigayear-old pulsar.
-The CCO's low radio flux density may explain why many supernova remnants lack detectable radio pulsars and suggests a hidden population of young, slowly rotating neutron stars. \end{sciabstract}
+The CCO's low radio flux density may explain why many supernova remnants lack detectable radio pulsars and suggests a hidden population of young, slowly rotating neutron stars.

 Young neutron stars manifest themselves in diverse forms, including rotation-powered pulsars, magnetars, and the enigmatic class of central compact objects (CCOs).
-CCOs have previously been defined as point-like X-ray sources at the geometrical centres of supernova remnants (SNRs), without optical counterparts, radio emission, or associated pulsar wind nebulae (PWNe)~\cite{DeLuca2017}.
+CCOs, with ten confirmed members\footnote{\url{http://www.iasf-milano.inaf.it/~deluca/cco/main.htm} }, have been defined as point-like X-ray sources at the geometrical centres of supernova remnants (SNRs), without optical counterparts, radio emission, or associated pulsar wind nebulae (PWNe)~\cite{DeLuca2017}.